 Automated Initialization of Local Variables and Fields

-If we define a local variable in one method, without initializing it, and afterward we try to use it (e.g. printing its value), this will trigger a compilation error, because the local variables are not initialized with default values when they are declared.
+If we define a local variable in a method without initializing, and afterward we try to use it (e.g. printing its value), then a compilation error is triggered because local variables are not initialized with default values when declared.